 Equality Rights: Section 15

-- Every citizen is equal before and under the law.
+- Every individual is equal before and under the law.

-- Every citizen has the right to equal protection and benefit of the law.
+- Every individual has the right to equal protection and benefit of the law.

 - These rights are to be applied equally and without discrimination based on race, nationality, ethnic origin, colour, religion, sex, age or mental or physical disability.